How much does it cost?

 Start with the FAFSA

 To really know how much it will cost you to attend college you should start with the FAFSA.
 By completing the Free Application for Federal Student Aid (FAFSA) Harcum's financial aid office will be able to determine what types of assistance are available to you, including federal student loans.
 Loans may be necessary after other forms of financial aid are applied, and according to the Federal Student Loan Portfolio there are more than 32 million students who use federal direct loans to pay for their education.
 The good news is that student loan repayment does not begin until after you leave school, and after you have invested into an education that advances your earning potential and career.
 There are also many affordable repayment plans that can work for any budget.
+This easy to use Loan Simulator will help you calculate the costs of paying your loans once you leave school and select a repayment plan.

 In order to maximize the amount of financial aid available, first-time applicants should apply for the PHEAA State Grant by completing their FAFSA before August 1st.
 Students who complete the FAFSA after that date will still receive financial aid, but may not be eligible for the PA State grant.
 Contact the Harcum College Financial Aid office or Coatesville Enrollment office if you have further questions or would like assistance.